2005 United States elections: Judicial elections

-Pennslyvannia
+Pennsylvania

 Perceiving the Supreme Court's decisions as supporting corruption and secrecy in Harrisburg, voters refused to grant State Supreme Court Justice Russell Nigro a retention vote.
 Nigro lost very narrowly, becoming the first justice in Pennsylvania history to lose a retention vote.
 Fellow Justice Sandra Schultz Newman was retained.
 The vote was closely connected with the backlash against the Harrisburg establishment and the 2005 legislative pay raise which increased judges' and legislators' salaries.